meta-meta/com.besthttp.profiler/README.md

 # Best HTTP/2 Profiler

-Get and view internal statistics related to the Best HTTP/2 plugin, integrated into the Unity Profiler window.
+View internal statistics related to the Best HTTP/2 plugin, integrated into the Unity Profiler window.

 ## Installation